zkvn/onchain_analytics/README.md

 4. Update the ChainStack Https Endpoint address in conf.py (see below)
 5. Run it
 `python monitor.py`
+6. Results will be display on screen and logged into pending_transactions.log

 # Get a ChainStack execution client https endpoint
 1. Register a free account on ChainStack